ultralytics/ultralytics/docs/integrations/mlflow.md

 pip install mlflow
 ```

 Make sure that MLflow logging is enabled in Ultralytics settings.
-Usually, this is controlled by the settings `mflow` kaye.
+Usually, this is controlled by the settings `mflow` key.
 See the [settings](https://docs.ultralytics.com/quickstart/#ultralytics-settings) page for more info.

 !!! example "Update Ultralytics MLflow Settings"